Venice Simplon Orient Express

 With the eventual opening of the Channel Tunnel and the closures of both Folkestone Harbour and Boulogne Maritime Stations, the operation across the English Channel has changed significantly and not for the better.
-Passengers now have to alight from the UK train at Folkestone West and transfer onto road buses, yes buses and travel through the Channel Tunnel on board a bus incarcerated within a vehicular carrying shuttle train.
+Passengers now have to alight from the UK train at Folkestone West and transfer onto road buses, yes buses and travel through the Channel Tunnel on board a bus incarcerated within a commercial freight vehicle carrying shuttle train.
 On reaching France the buses resume their journey to Calais Ville Station where passengers alight and board the VSOE Continental train.

 How much more convenient for customers it would be today if the Continental train departed from London St. Pancras direct to mainland Europe?
 Once the Channel Tunnel and the Continental loading gauge line had been opened, there is no sensible reason for this not being the situation.
 Also, there is no logical reason why the British Pullman Car train should not run directly from London through the Channel Tunnel to Paris.
 That truly would be a 21st Century Golden Arrow right on target.

 No doubt because of the present day petty politics of fragmented rail privatisation, dubious information on available line capacity, compatibility of signalling equipment and autocratic rulings by over zealous (you can't do that) Health & Safety minions, they will ensure that direct train services from around the UK to a multitude of European destinations will never materialise.
-If it is considered unsafe to allow CIWL cars through the Channel Tunnel because of a perceived fire risk concerning the marquetry within the cars then why is it deemed acceptable to have shuttle trains carrying people enclosed in automobiles filled with petrol and diesel?
+If it is considered unsafe to allow Pullman and CIWL cars through the Channel Tunnel because of a perceived fire risk concerning the marquetry within the cars then why is it deemed acceptable to have shuttle trains carrying people enclosed in automobiles filled with petrol and diesel?

 Note that the Venice Simplon Orient Express is still in operation today.